sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 For the preceding configurations, doc types, and example document portfolio, the following asynchronous request returns a list of document extractions:

-1. Make an async request:
+1. Make an extraction request.
+For example, through the API:

 ```
 curl --request POST 'https://api.sensible.so/v0/extract_from_url/' \